Christy Dignam: Health

-Dignam turned to heroin in the 1980s, and his involvement with the drug caused conflicts which led to his eventual departure from Aslan.
-He entered multiple drug treatment programs, including a stint in a rehab program in a Buddhist monastery, Wat Tham Krabok, in Thailand in 2004.
+Dignam started using LSD and marijuana at 15, and heroin in his 20s.
+He developed an addiction to heroin which he battled for many years, and was arrested in a Garda raid during the late 1980s.
+His involvement with the drug caused conflicts which led to his eventual departure from Aslan.
+He entered multiple drug treatment programmes, including a stint in a rehab programme in a Buddhist monastery, Wat Tham Krabok, in Thailand in 2004.
 This was featured in the documentary Heroin: Facing The Dragon.
+He also suffered at times from a crack cocaine addiction.

 Dignam recounted his story of drug addiction in his autobiography, This is Christy Dignam, co-written by journalist Neil Fetherstonhaugh and published by Merlin Publishing.
 One reviewer said it "should be required reading for anyone hovering on the edges of the drug culture."

 Diagnoses

 Dignam was initially admitted to hospital with a suspected chest infection; this progressed to pneumonia.